hyppp007/hello-world/evaluation.md

 ### He did 20% of the total

-### Ideas contributed to overall project structure: the image blueprint and tests
+### Ideas contributed to overall project structure: the image blueprint, extract keywords and tests

-### Effort contributed to design document the image blueprint and tests
+### Effort contributed to design document the image blueprint, extract keywords and tests

-### Contributions to coding the image blueprint and tests
+### Contributions to coding the image blueprint, extract keywords and tests

 ### Was this person a good team player?
-Yes

 ### Any other comments you want to add